apollographql/apollo/docs/source/tutorial/schema.md

 const server = new ApolloServer({ typeDefs });
 ```

 This code imports the `ApolloServer` class from `apollo-server`, along with our (currently undefined) schema from `src/schema.js`.
-It then creates a new instance of `ApolloServer` and passes it the imported schema via the `typeDefs` property.
+It then creates a new instance of `ApolloServer` and passes in the imported schema via the `typeDefs` property.

 Now that Apollo Server is prepared to receive our schema, let's define it.